 The Impermanent Display similarly reflects a personal journey through the work of artists and the commitment of the LUMA Foundation and Maja Hoffmann in supporting diverse practices and visionary thought processes.
 The Impermanent Display is a dedication to the fragility of ideas and the importance of encouraging the production of imaginative and inventive structures and forms.

-Etel Adnan was born on February 24, 1925 in Beirut.
-Lebanese American artist, poet and essayist, she writes in english and french.
-After living in California for a long time, she now lives and works in Paris.
-She has been painting since the sixties and her work has received international recognition since dOCUMENTA(13), in 2012.
+She began painting in the 1960s and her work has received international recognition since dOCUMENTA(13), in 2012.
 In 2014, she was invited to the biennial of the Whitney Museum (New York) and the Qatar museum of modern art, the Mathaf, dedicated a retrospective to her, organized by Hans Ulrich Obrist.
 Since then, numerous museums (Bern, Luxembourg, San Francisco, Aspen, Lille, etc.) and art centres have devoted exhibitions to her.
 Adnan’s works appear in numerous collections, including the MNAM-Center Pompidou, Paris; Mathaf, Doha, Qatar; MoMA, New York; M +, Hong Kong; Royal Jordanian Museum, Amman; the Museum of Modern Art, Tunis; Sursock Museum, Beirut; Institute of the Arab World, Paris; British Museum, London; Tate Gallery, London; World Bank Collection, Washington D.C.; National Museum for Women in the Arts, Washington D.C; as well as in many private collections.

 Alighiero Boetti was born in Turin, Italy, in 1940.
 Although not formally trained in art, Boetti was preoccupied with the theory of creativity from an early age.
 Traveling to Afghanistan at the beginning of the 1970s, he was introduced to the traditional craft of embroidery, which marked a turning point in the artist’s career.
 His fundamental concern with the relationship between “order” and “disorder” is manifesting in his grid structures, derived from the “magical squares,” that feature sayings and aphorisms that stem from cultural, philosophical, mathematical and linguistic contexts.
 Having shown in Milan and Turin, Boetti had his first US solo exhibition in New York at John Weber Gallery in 1973.
 He continued to show throughout Italy and the United States until his premature death in 1994.
 He has been honored posthumously with several large-scale exhibitions.